This is my guide to what to see and do in Broome, no matter how many days you have to explore this part of the Kimberley.

 Broome has a wide range of dining options to suit everyone.
 Expect prices to be higher in the Cable Beach area than in town.

 A quick word on the COVID situation in Broome.
 Some restaurants are not currently open and some have reduce hours or operations.
 Always check with the restaurant directly to confirm operating hours and when you can, book ahead.
-With some restaurants not operating, those that are tend to be very busy.
+With some restaurants not operating, and the influx of tourists even in low season, those that are tend to be very busy.

 Broome Town Centre and surrounds